-There are many reasons to do the Camino, some do it for religious or spiritual reasons, some do it to connect with nature, to experience a slower pace, to disconnect, to re-connect and to count our blessings in a different kind of way.
-The Community Camino takes into account our mental health needs as well as our physical.
-We have had a period in our lives that has been challenging on many levels and it is especially important we nurture our mind and spirit.
+There are many reasons to do GRCC’s Camino of the Body & Mind, some may do it for religious or spiritual reasons, some do it to connect with nature, to experience a slower pace, to disconnect and take some time out.
+We have had a period in our lives that has been challenging on many levels and it is especially important we nurture our mind and spirit, our bespoke podcasts are design with this in mind.

-Our selection of bespoke podcasts are designed to allow you to give yourself the time to consider this.
-Each stage of your five-week journey is accompanied by a podcast created by holistic and wellness coach Sharon Fitzmaurice.
+Each stage of your six week journey is accompanied by a podcast created by holistic and wellness coach Sharon Fitzmaurice.
 There is specific theme for each mindfulness stage and each one is marked by a symbolic Celtic stamp.
 These stamps symbolise the different stage of your journey both mind and body can serve as a recorded of this.

 Tracking you progress

 You can use Strava to automatically log fitness activites.
 There are lots of popular fitness apps and services (including FitBit) that you can use to connect to a Strava account.
 You can track your progress on your interactive map and share with your family, friends and Camino Community.
 We would love to see your progress so be sure and tag us.